 - Straighten out the arms and legs.

-- Push the robot legs together.
+- Connect the two lower legs together.

-- Swing the lower legs over the thighs.
+- Swing the legs forward.